 Each nurse's practice scored one mark if done and scored zero if not done.
-Nursing practice was calculated and then converted to a percentage. it considered satisfactory level of practice if the calculated value lower than seventy-five percent considered unsatisfactory level of practice according to (Bedier, et al., 2014; Ouda et al., 2019)
+Nursing practice was calculated and then converted to a percentage.
+If the calculation was seventy-five percent or more, it considered satisfactory level of practice.
+If the calculated value lower than seventy-five percent considered unsatisfactory level of practice according to (Bedier, et al., 2014; Ouda et al., 2019)